erikssommer/erikssommer/README.md

 - 🤓 Diving deep into the world of differential equations
 - 👨‍🎓 Sopra Steria software engineer summer intern
 - 📫 How to reach me: erikssommer@gmail.com
-- 📝 Bachelor thesis: <a href="https://bachelorgruppe-fremtind.github.io/oversikt/">here</a>
+- 📝 Bachelor thesis website with documents: <a href="https://bachelorgruppe-fremtind.github.io/oversikt/">here</a>

 **Tools & Languages**